boggydigital/mac-gaming-guides/common/gog.md

 ### Prerequisites

 This guide uses [innoextract](https://constexpr.org/innoextract/).
-Official website has recommendations on how to install it on macOS, for this guide we'll use the Homebrew option, that you need to have [installed](https://docs.brew.sh/Installation) before:
+Official website has recommendations on how to install it on macOS, for this guide we'll use the Homebrew option, that you need to have [installed](https://docs.brew.sh/Installation):

-- Open [Terminal.app]
+- Open Terminal.app
 - Copy `brew install innoextract`, paste into Terminal and execute.
 - Verify it's installed by running `innoextract` in the Terminal.
 It should output something like: